arXiv/zzz-arxiv-db/README.md

 # How to use with Flask?

-There are two main things that are needed to use this with Flask.
-1. All the models need to be imported and registered with the `arxiv_db.Base`
-2. The metadata from `arxiv_db.Base` needs to be passed during the creation of the `SQLAlchemy` object.
+The main thing that is needed to use this with Flask is the metadata from `arxiv_db.Base` needs to be passed during the creation of the `SQLAlchemy` object.

     from flask import Flask, render_template
     from flask_sqlalchemy import SQLAlchemy
     import arxiv_db
-    from arxiv_db.models import add_all_models_to_sqlalchemy

-    # import all the model packages
-    add_all_models_to_sqlalchemy()

     app = Flask(__name__)
     app.config["SQLALCHEMY_DATABASE_URI"] = "mysql+pymysql://bob:passwd@localhost/arXiv"
     SQLAlchemy(app, metadata=arxiv_db.Base.metadata).init_app(app)

+    # could be in some other file
-    from arxiv_db.models.tapir_users import TapirUsers
+    from arxiv_db.models import TapirUsers
     @app.route("/users")
     def user_list():
         users = db.session.execute(db.select(TapirUsers).limit(10)).scalars()